KamilMilewski/tb_refactor_blog/part_I.md

 end
 ```

-Looks ugly and promising.
-Unfortunately there are a few problems
+Looks ugly and promising!
+Unfortunately there are a few problems:
 1. Our service object has constructor ```initialize``` and attribute reader which our operation lacks.
 Thus all private methods won't have access to ```params``` instance variable.
 To solve this we resort to just explicitly passing params to every method.
 Like this:
 ```ruby
 raise JoiningBlockedError unless can_join?(params)